-BeXyl project plans to make discoverable the dataset and documents (articles, technical reports, ...) generated within the project uploading them as open data in institutional repositories which will require metadata and will provide by default Digital Object Identifiers (DOI).
-To simplify operations, BeXyl will differentiate between the following categories:
+BeXyl project planned to make discoverable the dataset and documents (articles, technical reports, ...) generated within the project uploading them as open data in institutional repositories which requires metadata and provides by default Digital Object Identifiers (DOI).
+To simplify operations, BeXyl differentiates between the following categories: